azkalltlhn/Diabetes-Classification-SVM-XGBoost/README.md

 5. Feature Transformation: Converting categorical features into numerical format using LabelEncoder.

 # Machine Learning Model
-The SVM and XGBoost models are utilized to build a diabetes prediction system, with model evaluation conducted to assess classification performance.
+SVM and XGBoost models are utilized to build a diabetes prediction system, with model evaluation conducted to assess classification performance.

 This research aims to enhance the accuracy of early diabetes detection and provide a more reliable diagnostic tool for healthcare professionals.